 As a national leader, he put back India on the international map through his effective diplomacy and shaped the country's economy in the new millennium.
 A charismatic leader, a gentleman, Atal Bihari Vajpayee's legacy will be tough to match.
-Vajpayee is survived by his adopted daughter Namita Kaul Bhattacharya.
+Atal Bihari Vajpayee passed away on August 16, 2018.
+He is survived by his adopted daughter Namita Kaul Bhattacharya.

-It is former Prime Minister and BJP patriarch Atal Bihari Vajpayee's birth anniversary today.
+A year ago, on this day, former Prime Minister and BJP patriarch Atal Bihari Vajpayee passed away.
 Vajpayee was a statesman, an orator, a poet, and a man of peace and conviction.
-Here's a look at the life of Atal Bihari Vajpayee in pictures
+On his first death anniversary, here's a look at the life of Atal Bihari Vajpayee in pictures

 Sign up for all the latest news, top galleries and trending videos from Mid-day.comSubscribe